SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 The fundamental difference lies in the ferrule polish: SC/UPC connectors feature a flat, right-angled end face, whilst SC/APC connectors incorporate an 8-degree angled polish.
 This seemingly small variation has substantial impacts on optical performance.

-- Return loss SC/APC: Minimum 60 dB, often up to 65 dB per IEC 61754-20
+- Return loss SC/APC: Minimum 60 dB (Grade 1 per IEC 61755-1), often up to 65 dB; the SC interface itself is defined in IEC 61754-4

 - Return loss SC/UPC: Typically 50 dB, maximum 55 dB